Event-Grounded Question Answering over Long Audio via Structured Retrieval: Related Work

-Audio‑language modeling and audio question answering (AQA) focus on aligning acoustic events with natural‑language queries and often require fine-grained temporal reasoning.
-Early diagnostic datasets such as DAQA probe temporal and logical understanding through synthetic event sequences \cite{fayek2019daqa}.
-Recent audio‑language models (ALMs) combine audio encoders with LLMs and rely on large‑scale QA datasets to enable open‑ended reasoning, with LTU trained on OpenAQA‑5M \cite{gong2023ltu} and GAMA introducing CompA‑R for complex temporal metadata reasoning \cite{ghosh2024gama}.
-Multi‑turn interaction datasets such as Audio Dialogues \cite{goel2024audiodialogues} and multimodal instruction‑tuning resources like MULTIS \cite{zhao2023chatbridge} expand conversational and multimodal capabilities.
-Scaling multimodal systems to handle long-duration audio remains an open research challenge.
-Audio Flamingo-3 \cite{goel2025af3,yang2024qwen25}demonstrates notable progress through curriculum training and the use of curated long audio datasets, enabling support for audio inputs of up to 10 minutes , a limit that still falls short of the extended-duration requirements of our target use cases .
-In contrast, Qwen-3 Omni further advances long-context audio modeling by supporting audio inputs of up to 45 minutes, but still it doesn't scale to the length we support \cite{xu2025qwen3omni}.
-Surveys cataloging audio‑language corpora note significant dataset overlap, bias, and language imbalance \cite{wijngaard2025aldatasets}, with many resources grounded in large event-labeled corpora such as AudioSet \cite{gemmeke2017audioset}.
-Finally, text‑to‑SQL systems \cite{hong2024text2sql_survey,deng2021structure,wang2025mac}, can translate natural language queries into SQL commands that can be executed over traditional structured databases.
+Audio-language modeling and audio question answering (AQA) aim to align acoustic events with natural-language queries, often requiring fine-grained temporal reasoning.
+Early datasets such as DAQA probe temporal and logical understanding through synthetic event sequences \cite{fayek2019daqa}.
+Recent audio-language models combine audio encoders with LLMs and use large-scale QA or instruction-tuning datasets for open-ended reasoning, including LTU trained on OpenAQA-5M \cite{gong2023ltu}, GAMA with CompA-R for complex temporal metadata reasoning \cite{ghosh2024gama}, Audio Dialogues for multi-turn interaction \cite{goel2024audiodialogues}, and MULTIS for multimodal instruction tuning \cite{zhao2023chatbridge}.
+However, scaling these systems to long-form audio remains challenging.
+Audio Flamingo-3 improves long-audio understanding through curriculum training and curated long-audio data, but supports inputs only up to 10 minutes \cite{goel2025af3}.
+Qwen-3 Omni extends long-context audio modeling to 45-minute inputs, but still does not scale to the multi-hour recordings targeted in this work \cite{xu2025qwen3omni}.
+Surveys of audio-language corpora also note dataset overlap, bias, and language imbalance \cite{wijngaard2025aldatasets}, with many resources relying on event-labeled corpora such as AudioSet \cite{gemmeke2017audioset}.
+Finally, text-to-SQL systems translate natural-language queries into executable SQL over structured databases \cite{hong2024text2sql_survey,deng2021structure,wang2025mac}, providing a relevant comparison point for structured retrieval over audio event stores.